pina771/backend-study/readme.md

 ## Simple backend-study
 A simple backend project using NodeJS,Express and PostgreSQL.
 Features a simple user/posts data structure.
-- CRUD operations
+- REST API with full CRUD operations
 - Testing using Mocha and Chai
 - Authentication using JWT